Concordium/concordium-go-sdk/README.md

 ### Transaction constructor

-There are two helping packets with high level wrappers for making transactions with minimal user input.
+There are two helping packets with high-level wrappers for making transactions with minimal user input.
-These wrappers handle encoding, setting energy costs when those are fixed for transaction.
+These wrappers handle encoding, setting energy costs when those are fixed for the transaction.

 #### Construct

 Functions from `github.com/Concordium/concordium-go-sdk/v2/transactions/construct` packet build PreAccountTransaction.

 PreAccountTransaction is an AccountTransaction without signatures.
-To get signed transaction you can use `PreAccountTransaction.Sign(TransactionSigner)` with transmitted implementation of `TransactionSigner` interface.
+To get a signed transaction you can use `PreAccountTransaction.Sign(TransactionSigner)` with the transmitted implementation of the `TransactionSigner` interface.

 ```go
 // TransactionSigner is an interface for signing transactions.